Neniuk/kmc-palette/README.md

 ```

 ### Flags:
--i, <number>, number of iterations for K-means clustering
+-i, number of iterations for K-means clustering  (increases accuracy)
--k, <number>, number of clusters for K-means clustering
+-k, number of clusters for K-means clustering  (increases number of colors)
--scv, skip adding color variants to the palette
+-scv, skip adding color variants to the palette  (adds color variations, doubles number of colors)
 -hhp, hide horizontal palette